;

 The design traditionally embraces a holistic approach rather than building from small increments.
 In software development, the design changes require bigger sacrifices that inevitably affect the user, budget, relationships and agreements.

-In order to prevent it, we develop behavioural outcome-based plans rather than output-based measurable deliverables that do not change behaviour or immerse the interaction.
+In order to prevent it, we develop behaviour-outcome-based plans rather than output-based measurable deliverables that do not change behaviour or immerse the interaction.

 This structure helps us to navigate and elaborate on our plans, while prototypes allow us to test our hypotheses and crystalise outputs from the unknown to known outcomes.
 [014↘︎]

 Automation plays a key role here.
-If your team spends the time filling the excel sheet and updating their daily tasks in multiple places while communicating the progress to other members of the teams by no means you aren’t responding to the change, and you are wasting a lot of time.
+If your team spends the time filling the Excel sheet and updating their daily tasks in multiple places while communicating the progress to other members of the team, by no means are you responding to the change, and you are wasting a lot of time.

 DaS™ – Creates and maintains actionable communication uncontacted where the chatter can happen anywhere.
-The simply defined discipline soon brings the fruit its manifest.
+The simply defined discipline soon brings the fruit it manifests.

 Happy scaling through design!